Curley Stecker: Biography

 In July 1916, when Universal City Zoo director and animal trainer Rex De Rosselli, also an actor, was cast in the lead of "a series of mountain pictures directed by George Cochrane," Curley Stecker was put in charge of the zoo.
 Stecker did stunt work in His Master's Wife (1917), directed by Harry McRae, wherein a lion jumped on his back.
 In October 1917 Stecker married a 25-year-old vaudeville actress named Ethel L. Spurgin Schroeder, the mother of his one-year-old son Roy.
 When filling out draft cards that year, Stecker reported that had a past broken kneecap but it hadn't bothered him the last two years.
 Stecker was at the zoo almost continuously from then until 1923, and in 1920 was living across the road from the animals in a rental house two doors down from his brother Carl Stecker, who also worked as an animal trainer for Universal and other studios.
 Curley's wife, and Carl and Curley's young children, would eventually appear alongside Joe Martin or in small parts in other films.

 In January 1919 it was reported that Stecker has been working on "aviation serials" recently "but after having two bad falls...he came back to the lions for a quiet life."
 Stecker lost part of a finger—the little finger of the left hand was off at the knuckle—in 1921 in an accident while shooting a lion scene on Terror Trail! with Eileen Sedgwick.
-Also in 1921 he appeared in a credited on-screen part in the lion-tamer romance The Man Tamer (1921) starring Gladys Walton, alongside past and future Universal City Zoo superintendents Rex De Rosselli and Charles B. Murphy.
+Also in 1921 he had a credited on-screen part in the lion-tamer romance The Man Tamer (1921) starring Gladys Walton, alongside past and future Universal City Zoo superintendents Rex De Rosselli and Charles B. Murphy.
 In 1922 he was mauled by a lioness named Ethel.
 It may have been on this occasion that "boy wonder" producer Irving Thalberg, who sometimes demonstrated a "lack of sensitivity to other people's problems...went to the hospital and lectured Stecker on the proper way to take care of wild animals."